connectedway/OpenFiles/LINUX.md

 what is the friendliest way to do this?  the DC procedure will be:

-samba-tool spn add cifs/ubuntu.spiritcloud.app@SPIRITCLOUD.APP Spirit samba-tool domain exportkeytab cifs.keytab --principal cifs/ubuntu@SPIRITCLOUD.APP openssl base64 -in cifs.keytab -out cifs.keyout
+samba-tool spn add cifs/ubuntu.spiritcloud.app@SPIRITCLOUD.APP Spirit samba-tool domain exportkeytab cifs.keytab --principal=cifs/ubuntu.spiritcloud.app@SPIRITCLOUD.APP openssl base64 -in cifs.keytab -out cifs.keyout

 In the domain dialog, there'll be a button to enable server.
 Then you will